Willson Contreras Player Props: Cardinals vs. Rockies

 - The pitching staff for the Rockies has a collective 7.4 K/9, the fourth-worst in MLB.

-- The Rockies have a 5.31 team ERA that ranks 24th across all league pitching staffs.
+- The Rockies' 5.28 team ERA ranks 25th across all MLB pitching staffs.

-- Rockies pitchers combine to allow 12 total home runs at a rate of 1.1 per game (to rank 16th in baseball).
+- The Rockies rank 19th in baseball in home runs surrendered (15 total, 1.3 per game).

-- Freeland (2-0) pitches for the Rockies to make his third start of the season.
+- The Rockies will look to Urena (0-2) in his third start of the season.

-- The left-hander last pitched on Thursday against the Washington Nationals, when he went 6 2/3 scoreless innings while giving up four hits.
+- His most recent appearance was on Saturday against the Washington Nationals, when the righty threw 2 2/3 innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.